 - Every 4 Pomodoros take a more extended break

-I started to test if this would work for me, I just used the built-in timer in Windows 10, which can be found in Alarms & Clocks.
-Also, I am not good at following instructions; I made changes to make this work for me, I set it 30 minutes and didn’t put a check on a sheet of paper.
-I found 20 minutes too short for my tasking, and with a longer timer, I just didn’t keep on task.
+I started to test if this would work for me, I just used the built-in timer in Windows under Alarms & Clocks.
+Also, I am not good at following instructions; I made changes to make this work for me; I set the timer 30 minutes and didn’t put check on a sheet of paper.
+I found 25 minutes too short for my tasking, and with a longer timer, I didn’t keep on task.

-I am still working on the breaks currently I keep rolling into the next timeslot.
-To help with this, I do try to stand up and move around every segment, pat the puppy, when I was feeling very keen, did a few pushups (that didn’t last).
-Its also when I feel the call of caffeine, I make my coffee or top up my water.
+I am still working on the breaks, I keep rolling into the next timeslot as it’s too tempting to keep working.
+To help with this, I do try to stand up and move around after every segment or when I was feeling very keen, did a few pushups (that didn’t last).
+I also use this when I hear the call of caffeine or top up my water.

 After a bit more research, I found a tool that could take it up a notch and made an account with Toggle Track, this website/App is a time management app.
-You can get reports, syncs across devices and its base plan (which I use is free).
-Out of the box, it replaced my handwritten notes and some guesswork.
+You can get reports it syncs across devices, and its base plan which I use is free.
 I setup up some “projects” which were areas I wanted to track to was required by the company when I start the timer all I do is start typing a project, and it starts tracking it.

-This was great my timesheets were more accurate, I could see in the reports if I was working the split of tasking I needed to or how many hours I spent in meetings.
-What I didn’t know at the start, it had built-in features for Pomodoro.
-My two requirements were covered in one place.
+It made my timesheets were more accurate; I could see in the reports if I was working the correct spilt between projects.
+The other metric was how many hours I spent in meetings.
+When playing in the settings, I spotted it has features for Pomodoro.
 So in Toggl once you start your timer, and the allotted time has passed, you get a notification the slice is over.
 It will ask you what would you like to do; carry on the project or start on a new one.
 With a one-button push, your back to your workflow.
 I have found doing this hasn’t added any overhead to my day.
 You can also make it tell you when to take a break and come back, but that’s currently too much for me.

 Toggl tip, Also it nags you when you forget to track your time, and its calendar view means you can see missing chunks of time.

-I am better at tracking my time and getting the smaller tasks done, my next focus point was I was never getting to the bigger stuff, tasks that were an hour or longer.
-I always said I will do that next time slice, the problem was I never got around to it.
-I needed a way to plan my time better get some of the more significant pieces of my work pie done.
-I didn’t want another app which is a bad habit of mine always thinking a piece of tech will fix that.
+I am better at tracking my time and getting the smaller tasks done; my next focus point was I was never getting to the bigger stuff, tasks that were an hour or longer.
+I always said I would do that next time slice, and the problem was I never got around to it.
+I didn’t want another app as a bad habit of mine is thinking a tech piece will fix it.
 I wanted something in my current workflow, something simple.
 I already had my meetings in outlook, why not book out appointments for my self.
-This one surprised me as it worked really well.
+This one surprised me as it worked well.
 I have found I have moved these chunks of time around, and if it’s not a fun task, it gets bounced a few times, but now some of the larger jobs are getting done.
 It’s surprisedly simple and effective.

 So I now have a good handle what I am spending my time on and taking some breaks to help maintain focus.
-I am getting to larger projecty tasks.
-My current work in progress is when I get an email or a call, and I say I will have a look at that, they can get lost.
-I forget to check my notepad when using a kanban board like Trello it’s like my notepad I forget to check it.
-I need to start a good habit for work, and again it’s a simple one of logging everything in my project management tool not later but as soon as a call is over but don’t think the office is interested in all the work in my house.
+I am getting to larger tasks.
+My current improvement area is when I get an email or a call, and I say I will have a look at that, they can get lost.
+I forget to check my notepad, and when using a kanban board like Trello, it’s like a notepad I forget to check it.

-While I figure it out the best way of tracking these for home, I am using Toggl plan.
-Which like Trello is more a project management tool and is more useful for a task that requires planning.
-But like when using Trello I keep forgetting about it so its about creating a habit to check it.
-Other examples are Microsofts Planner which I have started using for work, and if I get external sharing working with my personal O365 account could mean I can see all tasks in one place.
-Till then just sticking to planning tasks with Toggl Plan, an example of this is below, which is my home network upgrade plan.
+While I figure out the best way to track these for home, I am using Microsoft Planner.
+But like when using Trello in the past, I keep forgetting about it time to create a habit to check it.
+Till then just sticking to planning tasks with Planner, an example of this is below when I was using Toggl Plan, my home network upgrade plan.

-So whats what my next thing to work on.
+So what’s the next thing?
 I have focused a lot on my 9-5 work-life, but what about personal growth?
-Those who know me know I have focused on my physical wellbeing (a post about that has been written about three times, one day it might get published) the next part is my mental health.
-Taking the struggles at the start of my fitness journey and trying to learn from these, I researched building habits.
-What I found was rewards and visualisations of completion have a positive effect and mean your more likely do them again.
-I am currently in the research stage, but the idea is for recurring tasks to have a way of visualising them.
+Taking the struggles at the start of my fitness journey (one day, I will complete that post) and learning from my mistakes, I researched building habits.
+I found that completion’s rewards and visualisations had a positive effect and mean you’re more likely to do them again.
 If I work out five times in a week seeing a green mark reinforces a job well done.
-I want to read at least for one hour a week a non-fiction book or write a blog post a month.
+I want to read at least one hour a week a non-fiction book or write a blog post a month.
 Seeing a streak going and not wanting to break that is a powerful tool for motivation.

 So far, I have for my testing.